How Much Does Investing in Home Security Cost?

 - What kind of early termination fees do you charge?
 Are there exemptions to the fees, such as sale of the property?

 With so many options flooding the market and so many decisions to make, choosing a home security system can seem like an insurmountable pile of options.
-These are some basic questions that consumers new to home security often ask and their answers to get you started.
+The following are some answers to the most common home security questions to help customers decide which option is best for their needs.

 Q. What does a home security system do?

-Home security systems can be basic alarms that set off a siren if someone opens or breaks a door or window, or they can be a sophisticated system integrated into your home that provides control over lights, locks, and temperature and calls the correct authorities on your behalf in any emergency.
+Home security systems can be basic alarms that set off a siren if someone opens or breaks a door or window, or they can be a sophisticated system integrated into a home that provides control over lights, locks, and temperature and calls the correct authorities on a customer’s behalf in any emergency.
 Most people choose something in between these two extremes.
-A home security system’s job is to deter criminals, notify you or the authorities should a break-in occur, and in some systems, monitor for other activity, including disasters and medical emergencies.
-Their goal is to protect you and your family from threats and offer peace of mind.
+A home security system’s job is to deter criminals, notify customers or the authorities should a break-in occur, and monitor for other activity, including disasters and medical emergencies.
+The goal is to protect the customer and their family from threats and offer peace of mind.

 Q. Do all security cameras recognize faces?

 No. In fact, almost none of them do without extensive training, and most currently available models aren’t equipped to do that.
-On some very high-tier packages, you may receive a camera that you can “introduce” to your relatives and the home’s residents, so instead of getting an alert that someone tried to break in through the back door, you’ll be alerted that a family member got frustrated that their key wouldn’t work and angrily shook the door handle.
+With some very high-tier packages, a customer may receive a camera that they can “introduce” to their relatives and the home’s residents, so instead of getting an alert that someone tried to break in through the back door, the customer will be alerted that a family member got frustrated that their key wouldn’t work and angrily shook the door handle.
 For the most part, though, this technology just hasn’t caught up yet to the home security industry in a way that is useful and affordable to install.

 Q. What is the annual maintenance fee for home security?

 Most packages do not include a maintenance fee.
-Rather, the companies will build basic maintenance into their premiums, which is why it’s important to check your contract and see what’s included.
-Basic maintenance will include replacing batteries in sensors from time to time (A DIY job, costing around $10 per year) and occasional software upgrades for wireless systems.
-In the event that your system fails or is damaged, your contract will tell you what the period is during which repairs are free and, after that time has passed, how much you can expect a service call to cost.
-If this information is not in your contract, ask for it to be included before you sign.
+Rather, the companies will build basic maintenance into their premiums, which is why it’s important for customers to check their contract and see what’s included.
+Basic maintenance will include replacing batteries in sensors from time to time (a DIY job, costing around $10 per year) and occasional software upgrades for wireless systems.
+In the event that a system fails or is damaged, the customer’s contract will tell them what the period is during which repairs are free and, after that time has passed, how much a service call will cost.
+If this information is not in their contract, customers will want to ask for it to be included before signing.